MrPresidentWhite/YouTubeLikeDislikeRatio/README.md

 If you se this, the script was successfully installed and you have nothing to do anymore.

 If you want to support my work please go and,  [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/R5R0F1HWT)

+## Roadmap

+- Convert this Script into an standalone browser extension and publish it to the Stores